 The English Department aim to promote reading for pleasure, encourage independence, use a range of strategies to engage pupils, support all learners to reach their potential, require learners to think deeply about a range of issues which affect their world.

-Intent (curriculum content) taken from your curriculum intent document
+Intent (curriculum content)

 At Beacon Hill the English Department encourage students to develop as critical readers who question a writer’s viewpoint, motive and bias.
 We want them to have the ability to read, understand and enjoy a range of text types and to make connections between them.
 By following a varied and progressive curriculum, our students gain an appreciation of the contribution writers make to our understanding of the world.
 We support students to mature into confident individuals who know how to adjust their language, structure and tone to suit the audience and purpose of a variety of written and spoken tasks.